 Share Your Yard

 Thank you for your interest in our Community Shared Agriculture (CSA) program.
-If you are interested in donating your land this year, or in the future, please contact Chris at 416-238-5715 or email@example.com.
+If you are interested in donating your land this year, or in the future, please contact either our Community Relation Team, David and Sabrina, at firstname.lastname@example.org.
 We would be happy to arrange for a personal consultation of your yard and to provide you with more information about our program.
 Please feel free to browse through our 2013 Program Overview (pdf download).

 Before consulting with us, it would help us if you had the following information ready:

 - The size of your usable area in square feet

 - Any pertinent information regarding your lot (history of its use, nearby buildings, etc.)